doper1/POK/README.md

 ## Usage

-1. **Setup the Bot:** Once the bot is running, follow the instructions to link it with your WhatsApp account.
+1. **Setup the Bot:** Once the bot is running, a QR code will appear on the terminal.
+Scan the QR code with your whatsapp app this will enable the bot to communicate through you whatsapp account
-2. **Add the Bot to a Group:** Invite the bot to your WhatsApp group chat where you want to play poker.
-3. **Start a Game:** Use the command `pok start` to begin a new poker game.
+2. **Start a Game:** At least 2 players need to join the game using `pok join`.
+They then need to buy chips using `pok buy` or just `pok join [chip amount]` right away

+_IMPORTANT_ - Each players get $1000 (in-game) when they first join.
+The ONLY way to earn more is buy playing.
+If you lost all of your 1000 - you cannot play anymore.
+The initial $1000 are consists between whatsapp group and are not individual to each group.

+Currently, blinds are 1/2 and there is no way to change it.
+I suggest to buy in between $50 to $150 for each game, until there will be a mechanism to increase blinds

 ### Pre-Game Commands